Skip to main content UVA Health logo of UVA Health

 Typically, if a patient has been on the diet for 2-3 years with well-controlled seizures, the care team will begin discussing taking the patient off the diet.

-In fact, according to Gulotta, most patients continue to see the same level of seizure reduction after stopping the diet that they achieved on the diet.
+In fact, according to Gulotta, most patients continue to see the same level of seizure reduction after stopping the diet.
 Suddenly breaking ketosis can be dangerous, so the patient is weaned off gradually.
 This happens under close medical supervision, over a period of 2-4 months.

 Determining if a Ketogenic Diet is Right for a Patient

-Keep in mind that there are potential side effects, and a medical ketogenic diet should only be followed under close medical supervision.
+Keep in mind that there are potential side effects.
+A medical ketogenic diet should only be followed under close medical supervision.

 Reply & View Comments Search Submit